-Would you believe this project was pretty much an accident?
+Would you believe this project was created pretty much by accident?

 Sure is a pretty accident, no?